TCHayes/spaced-repetition/README.md

 $ heroku create
 ```

+Configure your Google client id and secret on Heroku:

 ```sh
 $ heroku config:set CLIENT_ID=yourId123.apps.googleusercontent.com CLIENT_SECRET=yoursecret
 ```

 (You can also do this on dashboard.heroku.com under your app's settings.)

 ### To deploy: